Ash-Olorenshaw/CartLang/docs/getting_started.md

 ## Getting Started

-The syntax for CartLang is heavily inspired by both C and Python.
+The syntax for ShepLang is heavily inspired by both C and Python.
 Generally sticking to the rules of those languages won't steer you too wrong.

-For instance, comments in CartLang work like C:
+For instance, comments in ShepLang work like C:

 ```Odin
 // this is a comment!